Home EntertainingCreating a Lively Red & Pink Valentine’s Table

 Use a Red Bow to Tie Around the Napkins

 I used red velvet ribbon to tie around the napkins and then used red thread to attach a heart ornament.
 The simple red ribbon accents the red trim without competing with it.
-When deciding what kind of napkin ring to use, consider if you want to accent something on the table or overpower it.
-I had planned to use floral napkin rings with pink flowers, seed stems, and red and pink ribbons.
-However, since the red trim was dominant, the complicated floral napkin rings didn’t have the right look.
-Instead, a simple red ribbon and red ornament suited the placemats best.
+When deciding on the type of napkin ring to use, consider whether you want to accentuate a particular element on the table or have the napkin rings be the focal point.
+I had planned to use showy floral napkin rings with pink flowers, seed stems, and red and pink ribbons.
+However, since the red trim was a dominant feature, the complicated floral napkin rings didn’t fit the look.
+Instead, a simple red ribbon and red ornament complemented the placemats best.

 Roses for the Red & Pink Valentine’s Table